 Muscle tissue can be composed of fast twitch and slow twitch muscle fibers.
 How you train your muscles will determine which muscle fibers your body develops.
 And the more you develop one type of muscle fiber the better you will be able to perform activities that require each fiber type.

 Activities that are longer in duration require slow twitch muscle fibers, and activities that require large and fast amounts of energy need the support of fast twitch muscle fibers.
 There is a genetic factor when it comes to your muscle fiber makeup, but that doesn’t mean you can't improve fast or slow twitch muscle response for increase performance.

-If you want to increase your body’s ability to perform longer less intense activities, then you will want to train your slow twitch muscle fibers.
+If you want to increase your body’s ability to perform longer, less intense activities, then train your slow twitch muscle fibers.
 This requires exercises that are higher in repetition and lighter in resistance.
 To train your fast twitch muscle fibers, you need to increase the intensity and speed of your training by lifting heavier weights or performing faster more explosive movements.

-Building muscle isn’t just for achieving a max deadlift of five hundred pounds or finishing your first Iron Man.
+Building muscle isn’t just for achieving a max deadlift of five hundred pounds.
 As we age, we can expect a gradual decline in strength and lean body mass over our lifespan, especially if we don’t work on maintaining or building our strength and muscle mass.
 A lack of muscle can reduce your body’s metabolism, leave you more susceptible to fat accumulation, and increase your risk for injury during daily activities.
 However, adding one to two resistance training sessions per week can counteract the deterioration of muscle tissue.

 If you want to learn how you can add strength training, check out our podcast episode on why you should take up resistance training.